 In his powerful book, The Purpose of Christmas, Rick Warren explains how God designed Christmas to meet your three deepest needs and how understanding and receiving God's three Christmas gifts to you will transform your life forever.

 A Chicken Soup for the Soul Christmas brings back the memories of childhood through the eyes of children on Christmas day and inspires good deeds by reminding us how the smallest gesture can truly change a life.

 MOVIE NIGHT ROUNDUP

 Escape the Christmas retail circus.
-Advent Conspiracy: Can Christmas Still Change the World? invites individuals, families, groups, and churches to practice compassion instead of consumerism with four simple but powerful, counter-cultural concepts: Worship Fully, Spend Less, Give More and Love All.
+Advent Conspiracy: Can Christmas Still Change the World? invites individuals, families, groups, and churches to practice compassion instead of consumerism by following four simple but powerful, counter-cultural concepts: Worship Fully, Spend Less, Give More, and Love All.

 With the holidays just around the corner, struggling newlyweds Jim and Della Young are challenged to give each other the perfect gift.
 Determined to make each of their respective wishes come true, they each make a secret sacrifice.
 But fate plays a hand in the Gift of the Magi.

 The Christmas Shoes bounces between two families: the Layton household, where the father is consumed with his work; and the Andrews home, where the mother has been diagnosed with a fatal heart ailment.
 The purchase of a pair of red dancing shoes intertwines the lives of these two families.

 The Christmas Miracle of Jonathan Toomey is a story of love, redemption and hope.
 When a broken-hearted boy loses the treasured wooden nativity set that links him to his dead father, his mother persuades an ill-tempered woodcarver to create a replacement.
 His making of the new nativity set takes their relationships to unexpected places.